linkofsunshine/BaseballGraphs/README.md

 I've just been asking ChatGPT to organize the Selentest.py result into the right format (will automate this soon)

-For the R graph, need to manually change the name positions, will automate this in a later update
+For the R graph, need to manually change the name positions (inluding it's date location), will automate this in a later update

 For the Python graph, you need some minor adjusting of name positions.